 Compiling Your Report

-With our product insights engine Sentimate, you can use our product and category analysis tools to gain great insight into whatever category you wish.
+With our product insights engine, you can use our product and category analysis tools to gain great insight into whatever category you wish.
 There’s no need to collect data, sort it, analyze it etc., we’ve done it all for you and have it ready to present in an easy to read format.

 With that in mind, let’s look at a fun and interesting category, drones.

-Sentimate lets you see the top products in a category and any new launches that have recently been released, as well as rising stars that have had a high increase in customer sentiment.
+Revuze lets you see the top products in a category and any new launches that have recently been released, as well as rising stars that have had a high increase in customer sentiment.

 There’s also our competitive landscape tool, which lets you analyze either the top ten products or top ten brands within a category in any given month, comparing them on a chart of customer sentiment vs verified review volume.
 Using this, you can the category leaders and have links right to their product pages for further, individualized analysis.

-Screen Shot at PMThe above is real data taken from our product insights engine, showing the top ten products in the Drones category for April 2022.
+The above is real data taken from our product insights engine, showing the top ten products in the Drones category for April 2022.

 Looking at the chart on the right hand side, you can clearly see that the DJI Mini 2 Fly More Quadcopter is a leader in both review volume and consumer sentiment, indicating that it is both a top-seller and a high quality product.